richafnu/Viva/Viva/engage/configure-your-viva-engage-network/configure-email-and-viva-engage.md

 - Viva Engage administrators customize the logo in email messages that Viva Engage sends.
 Admins can require verification before users can post to Viva Engage by email.

-- Users can choose the types of notifications they receive.
+- Viva Engage users can choose the types of email notifications they receive.

 For information about the timing of email notifications, see [email and push notifications](https://support.office.com/article/93e530e0-189f-4768-8f28-7683d48cc996).